jaslatendresse/msr-challenge-2021/docs/notes/analysis.md

 **How many commits do not trigger the CI?**

+i.e. commits that just go straight to master: commits that are not PRs and commits that are not in the gh_commits_in_push list.

 To answer this question, I need commits from the `selected_sstubs` set since it contains commits from projects that are also in the Travis Torrent set, but it doesn't mean all commits are in the builds.